Loading...

 The board of directors regularly evaluates the company’s exposure to risks, the financial impact of these risks and the actions that must be taken to monitor these potential risks, to avoid the risks and/or (where relevant) to limit the impact of these risks.

-This list of risks is based on the information that was known at the time of preparation of this report.
+This list of risks is based on the information that was known at the time of preparation of the 2023-2024 annual report.
 Other unknown and unlikely risks or risks that are not expected to have a significant adverse effect on the company, its activities and its financial situation may exist.
 The list of risks included in this chapter is therefore not exhaustive.

 Market risks